 There are intelligent design hacks to make your product features stand out, like:

-Just because you’re dealing product descriptions doesn’t mean you can neglect SEO.
+Just because you’re dealing with product descriptions doesn’t mean you can neglect SEO.
 However, because product descriptions are short, unnecessary SEO use can hurt your search engine ranking.

 If you try to insert a target keyword more than three times in a 300-400 word description, you risk Google removing your product page due to keyword stuffing.